Kong/docs.konghq.com/app/konnect/dev-portal/customization/index.md

 ### Configuration Requirements

-A form of authentication must always be configured.
+You must always have a form of authentication configured.
 Built-in and SSO can be used individually or in combination.
-Each state results in a different user experience represented in this table:
+Each state results in a different user experience, as represented in the following table:

 | State | SSO registration | SSO sign in | Built-in registration| Built-in sign in | Information|
 | --- | :-----------: |  ----------- | :-----------: | ----------- |